troyjlee/TrafficSignClassifier/writeup.md

 #### Data Augmentation

 As described above, we enlarged the data set by flipping images vertically, horizontally, diagonally, etc. if doing so resulted in another meaningful sign.
-This enlarged the dataset to 67198.
-We also created an "infinite" data set as in each epoch we randomly perturbed every image in the training set: we randomly rotated it up to 10 degrees, translated it, rescaled it, added perspective distortion, and modified the brightness.
+This enlarged the dataset to 67198 images.
+In each epoch we randomly perturbed every image in the training set: we randomly rotated it up to 10 degrees, translated it, rescaled it, added perspective distortion, and modified the brightness.
 This is done in the `jitter` function in cell 23.

 <img src="./IMAGES/jitter.png" height="100">